aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/ticket-writing-style-guide.md

 This short guide documents the writing style used in the ticketing practice projects.

+---

 ## Internal Notes

 Internal notes are used for technician documentation.

 They should be:

 - short
 - factual
 - neutral
 - action-based
 - written in past tense

-Example:

-Checked Wi-Fi connection status.
-Checked IP configuration.
-Tested DNS resolution.
-Verified that websites load again.
+- clear enough for another technician to understand

+**Example:**

+_Checked ... status / configuration_ etc.
+_Tested ..._
+_Verified ..._

+---

 ## Public Comments

 Public comments are used for user-facing updates.

 They should be:
 - clear
 - polite
 - simple
+- professional
 - free of unnecessary technical detail

-Example:
+**Example:**

-The issue has been resolved.
-Please confirm that the application opens correctly now.
+"_The issue has been resolved.
+Please confirm that the application opens correctly now._"

+---

 ## Resolution Notes

 Resolution notes document what fixed the issue.

-Example:
+They should include:
+- what was changed or checked
+- whether the issue was resolved
+- whether the user confirmed the result
+- the final ticket status

+**Example:**

-Issue resolved after clearing the browser cache and restarting the browser.
-User confirmed that the application opens successfully.
+"_Issue resolved after ... .
+User confirmed that ... works correctly again._"

+---

 ## Escalation Notes

 Escalation notes explain why the ticket cannot be fully resolved at first-level support.

-Example:
+They should include:
+- what was checked
+- why first-level support cannot complete the fix
+- which approval or higher-level support is needed
+- why the ticket remains waiting or escalated

+**Example:**

-Issue documented and prepared for escalation because shared folder permissions require administrator approval.
+"_Issue documented and prepared for escalation because shared folder permissions require administrator approval._"

+---

 ## Purpose